Available Summer Programs

 Appalachian State University Cannon Music Camp:

 A three-week music-filled retreat in the Blue Ridge Mountains of North Carolina, Cannon Music Camp offers the most comprehensive course of musical instruction in the Southeast, with intensive college preparatory work in performance and music theory.
 Campers participate in daily ensemble rehearsals and music theory classes in an atmosphere that elevates everyone's musicianship.
 Open to serious student musicians who are rising high school freshman to graduating seniors.
-Registration opens December 2, 2019.
+Registration usually opens in December.
 Click here for more information.

 Bank of America Student Leaders Program:

 Usually opens in November.
 As a Student Leader, you will participate in an eight-week paid internship at a local nonprofit organization where you will learn first-hand about the needs of your community and the critical role nonprofits play.
 In addition, you will learn valuable civic, social and business leadership skills.
 Each Student Leader will attend the Student Leaders Summit held in Washington, D.C. where you will learn how government, business and the nonprofit sector work together to address critical community needs.